fabiancannaheim/InformationRetrievalSystem/README.md

 # Information Retrieval System

-This repository contains the implementation of a small and rudimentary information retrieval system.
+This repository contains the implementation of a small and rudimentary so called information retrieval system.

 <b>Information retrieval</b> refers to the process of being able to provide specific information from a large
 amount of unsorted data.
 Search engines like Google, for example, use the principle of information retrieval,